Challenge: Users Struggling to Find Products

 Tree testing is the fastest, most effective way to assess, and pinpoint problems with, a site’s information architecture.
 We ask representative users to find products or information using a simple, clickable “tree” of the site’s navigation; and we record each click.

-The method works well for any type of site, application or software: product-focused, information-focused, marketing-focused or task-focused.
-Here’s an example from an insurer’s customer service portal:
+The method works well for any type of site, application, or software: product-focused, information-focused, marketing-focused, or task-focused.

 Designing the Study